 Is it illegal to have a radar detector in a truck or in a bus?
 It is strictly forbidden using a radar detector in all commercial vehicles that have a weight of 10.000 pounds or more.
 These drivers are treated as professional drivers, so different laws apply to them.
 In this case, there are no exceptions.

-Is it illegal to have a radar detector mounted on windshield?
+Is it illegal to have a radar detector mounted on your car windshield?

 In most states installing a radar detector on a windshield is treated as breaking a law, due to the fact it affects the driver’s line of sight.
 Some states that are strict about mounting devices in the windshield include California and Minnesota.
 So, if you are planning to travel across different states, keeping your radar detector off the windshield is something you must do.

 It is recommended to install it on your dash or on the sun visor.
-Police officers always see a radar detector on a windshield, so a ticket and violation might easily come your way.
-Good thing, there are radar detectors that are designed to be concealed, so a police officer won’t even notice them.
+Cops always see a radar detector on a windshield, so a ticket and violation might easily come your way.
+Good thing, there are radar detectors that are designed to be concealed, so a cop won’t even notice them.

 Radar Jammer Laws